brianlong/www.validators.app/README.md

 ## Database initialization
 Run rake db:setup to create and migrate the database from schema (db/schema.rb).

+## Database population
+Run rake db:seed for basic data generation and check /dev/instruction.md file for more details.

 ## Copying data to staging
 To enable copying records to staging database set copy_records_to_stage in credentials file to true